|

 How to Arrange Furniture in a Long Living Room

-When Aaron and I purchased our current home, I immediately saw the challenge of arranging furniture in our long, narrow living room.
+When Aaron and I purchased our previous home, I immediately saw the challenge of arranging furniture in our long, narrow living room.
 There were several obstacles to work around that made it especially challenging.

 • Multiple entry and exit points